trieule50/frantic-engineer-project1/README.md

 #### Setting Up A Win Logic

 Frantic engineer is a game against the clock.
-To win, the player will need to collect all 94 sheets within the 200 seconds.
+To win, the player will need to collect all 50 sheets within the 80 seconds.

+    if (this.collectedItems >=50 && this.timer >= 0){
+                clearInterval(time);
+                toggleWinModal();
+            }else if(this.collectedItems < 50 && this.timer <= 0){
+                clearInterval(time);
+                toggleLoseModal();
+            }

 ### Focusing on User Experience
+With the mindset of "mobile first" elements are stacked in the game.

 ## Problem Areas
 - First lesson learned was from setting up the function to move the engineer is that KeyDown is a global event listener (i.e. = window and not document.querySelector).
 - Second lesson learned was from setting up a function to "collect" papers.
 The main issue was to understand the type of event listener that was attached to a function.
 For instance, the 'collect function was on the 'window load' which invoke the function everytime the window load.
 - Third lesson learned was understanding the edge condition.
+Writing an if statement to capture all condition for example, out of bound conditions.

 ## Future Directions